-For the year ended 30 June 2016, the Board conducted four meetings and the Board will meet on other occasions when a board-level decision on a particular matter is required.
+For the year ended 30 June 2017, the Board conducted four meetings and the Board will meet on other occasions when a board-level decision on a particular matter is required.
 The attendance records of those meetings held are set out below:

+Members No. of attendance

 Executive Directors

 Mr. Wong Fun Chung (Chairman and Chief Executive Officer) 4/4

 Mr. Zou Chong 4/4

 Mr. Su Fang Zhong 4/4

 Mr. Cheung Chuen 4/4

-Independent Non-executive Directors
+Independent non-executive Directors

 Dr. Hu Guo Qing 4/4

 Ms. Ji Qin Zhi 4/4

 Mr. Chan Yuk Hiu, Taylor 4/4

-None of the Board meetings held in the year ended 30 June 2016 were attended by the alternate, if any, of the Directors.
+None of the Board meetings held in the year ended 30 June 2017 were attended by the alternate, if any, of the Directors.